Infosys (INFY) Q2 2018 Results - Earnings Call Transcript

 Operator

 Thank you.
 Ladies and gentlemen, this was the last question for today.
 I now handover the floor back to Sandeep Mahindroo for his closing comments.
+Over to you, sir.

 Sandeep Mahindroo - Infosys Ltd.